You’ve probably heard people say, “the money is in the list”. What does this mean?

 The following is a step-by-step process that you can follow if you have absolutely no email list.

 You can’t create an email list if you don’t have a few other things in place first.
-At a minimum, here are the resources that you should have before you start building your list.
+At a minimum, here are the resources that you should have before you start creating your email list.

 Who are you targeting?
-Before you begin building a list, it’s helpful to have an idea of who these people are.
+Before you begin building an email list, it’s helpful to have an idea of who these people are.

 I recommend that you create a marketing persona — a made-up person that represents your ideal customer.